How Mattis reached his breaking point — and decided to speak out against Trump

 “He knew his voice would have power and he could see that nobody was stopping this danger,” one ally said.

 Mattis reached out to Jeffrey Goldberg, editor of the Atlantic, which had published a piece he wrote last fall about the importance of the country’s unity.
 On Tuesday, Mattis began writing his statement.
-He shared it with Goldberg on Wednesday, who published it that evening with the headline “James Mattis Denounces President Trump, Describes Him as a Threat to the Constitution.”
+The next day, he shared it with Goldberg, who published it that evening with the headline “James Mattis Denounces President Trump, Describes Him as a Threat to the Constitution.”

 Kent, who speaks frequently with Mattis, said he was glad to see his old battle buddy speak up.
 Other retired generals, including David Petraeus, have since, as well.